npm/cli/docs/content/commands/npm-diff.md

-It's possible to also specify positional arguments using file names or globs pattern matching in order to limit the result of diff patches to only a subset of files for a given package, e.g:
+It's possible to also specify positional arguments using file names or globs pattern matching in order to limit the result of diff patches to only a subset of files for a given package, e.g.:

   ```bash
   npm diff --diff=pkg@2 ./lib/ CHANGELOG.md